vancesteven/PlanetProfile/README.md

 `python -m pip install PlanetProfile`
 Python 3.8 or higher is required, and Python 3.11 is recommended.
 A later version of PlanetProfile will require Python 3.11.
-Pip will install dependencies, but a conda environment with the prerequisites listed below is recommended.
+Pip will install dependencies, but a conda or mamba (better) environment with the prerequisites listed below is recommended.
 1. Create a directory where you'd like to store configurations and have folders for each body.
 1. Navigate into the new directory.
 1. At a terminal: